JarnoRalli/gstreamer-examples/gst-examples/README.md

      ! autovideosink sync=false
 ```

-### 2.4.3 YOLOX with Tracker
+### 2.4.3 burn-yoloxinference with Tracker

+[gst-bytetrack.py](gst-bytetrack.py) implements a pipeline that uses `burn-yoloxinference` for running the detector and then implements IoU and ByteTrack
-If you want to use tracker with the YOLOX, then use the [gst-bytetrack.py](gst-bytetrack.py) Python program.
-First launch the corresponding Docker (see above) and then run the code with:
+trackers in a separate GStreamer element.
+First launch the corresponding Docker (see above) and then run the code with

 ```bash
 python3 ./gst-bytetrack.py -i /workspace/your_video.mp4 -b cuda -t bytetrack